lukas-reineke/indent-blankline.nvim/README.md

 # Indent Blankline

 This plugin adds indentation guides to all lines (including empty lines).

 It uses Neovims virtual text feature and **no conceal**

 This plugin requires Neovim 0.5 or higher.
 It makes use of Neovim only features so it will not work in Vim.

 ## Settings

+A lot of [Yggdroot/indentLine](https://github.com/Yggdroot/indentLine) options should work out of the box.

-Please see `:help indent_blankline.txt`
+Please see `:help indent_blankline.txt`for more details.

 ## Screenshots